convox/convox/docs/getting-started/introduction.md

 and then save the file.

-No you can re-deploy the app by once again running the deploy command.
+Now, you can re-deploy the app by once again running the deploy command.

     $ convox deploy